olewsaa/Yacht-computer/IoToB/Seatalk/README.md

 The repo for the 9 bit library is found here: https://github.com/ionini/espsoftwareserial

-Some adaptation are neeed, and information about this is found in other files within this directory.
+Some adaptation are neeed, and information about this is found in the file UPDATE.md within the SoftwareSerial directory.
 In addtion a working copy of the SoftwareSerial 9bit files.